waitzShigoto/kc_blog/content/en/2023-05-10-kotlin-navigation.markdown

 ---
 layout: post
+title: >-
-title: "Create a Smooth Android App Navigation Experience!
-Navigation with Kotlin: Solve Your App Navigation Issues in One Article!"
+  Create a Smooth Android App Navigation Experience!
+Navigation with Kotlin:
+  Solve Your App Navigation Issues in One Article!
-date: 2023-05-15 16:06:16 +0800
+date: '2023-05-15 16:06:16 +0800'
 image: cover/navigation_with_kotlin-1.png
-tags: [Kotlin,Navigation,Android]
+tags:
+  - Android
+  - Kotlin
+  - Navigation
 permalink: /navigation_with_kotlin
-categories: Android教學
+categories: AndroidDev
+excerpt: >-
-excerpt: "Create a Smooth Android App Navigation Experience!
+  Create a Smooth Android App Navigation Experience!
 Using Jetpack Navigation with Kotlin, your app navigation issues will no longer be a problem.
-With the powerful features of Jetpack Navigation with Kotlin, you can easily manage the various screens and workflows within your app, creating a smoother and more user-friendly experience."
+With the powerful features of Jetpack Navigation with Kotlin, you can easily manage the various screens and workflows within your app, creating a smoother and more user-friendly experience.
 ---

 ## Introduction to Navigation